-While debt of any kind factors into your ability to secure financing, it may not stop you from moving forward with your practice plans.
-Look at your options.
+While debt of any kind factors into your ability to secure financing, it should not stop you from moving forward with your practice plans.
+You have options.

 Student debt, like a mortgage, is one of several components of your cash flow calculation.
 Generally speaking, higher monthly payments result in lower cash flow, and vice versa.
-Refinancing student (or other) debt may increase immediate cash flow for the trade off of a potentially longer loan term.
+Refinancing student (or other) debt may actually benefit your cash flow more positively than paying it off early.
 For information on managing debt or help with cash flow projections, contact your Wells Fargo practice financing specialist at 1-888-937-2321 or practicesuccess@wellsfargo.com.